odoo/documentation/content/developer/tutorials/server_framework_101/09_actions.rst

         :align: center
         :alt: Cancel and set to sold

-    A canceled property cannot be sold and a sold property cannot be canceled.
+    A cancelled property cannot be sold and a sold property cannot be cancelled.
 For the sake of clarity, the ``state`` field has been added on the view.

     - You should be able to accept or refuse an offer: